 Key Takeaways

-- OCR is only 10% of the problem; the other 90% is infrastructure, validation, monitoring
+- OCR is only 10% of the problem.
+Vendor intelligence, anomaly detection, contract enforcement, and cross-document reasoning are the other 90%.

-- Open-source makes sense for hobby projects, air-gapped environments, or OCR experts
+- Open-source makes sense for hobby projects, air-gapped environments, or teams with deep OCR expertise

 Open-source OCR tools like Tesseract, PaddleOCR, and EasyOCR provide free text extraction capabilities.
-Combined with open-source LLMs (Llama, Mistral), teams can build custom document processing pipelines without licensing fees.
+Combined with open-source LLMs (Llama, Mistral), teams can build custom document parsing pipelines without licensing fees.

 Quick Decision Guide

-Before diving into the details, here's the quick answer: unless you're an OCR expert or have extremely niche requirements, a managed service is almost always the better choice.
+Before diving into the details, here's the quick answer: unless you have deep OCR expertise or extremely niche document formats, a platform that already handles parsing, intelligence, and cross-referencing is almost always the better choice.

 - Process <100 pages/month (hobby/personal)